Genix Test Unit bumper electronics test hardware allows testing of vehicle sub-assembly electronics during assembly.

 The challenges involved in testing airbags

-Airbags are notoriously difficult to test during manufacture due to the significant risk of detonation...
+Testing airbags is notoriously difficult during manufacture due to the significant risk of detonation of the...

 Find out more

 In recent years, there has been an increase in the use of the peripheral sensor...